A-Level-Computer-Science-Group/escg-enrolment-map/server/README.md

 - To process the big data filtering the students and returning the number of students.
 - To cache the results of processing to greatly increase speeds of repeat requests.
 - To store and provide the coordinates of schools.

+## Language choice.

+The server will be written in typescript so that existing client side code can be easily moved to the server.